Malaysia's Premier hotel management Portal

 Most clinics are affordable and the common practice in Malaysia is that the clinics usually dispense the medication as well.
 This is very different from most countries like Europe and America where the pharmacy and the clinic are 2 separate entities.
 The doctors will usually prescribe the medication and then you will get your medication in the same location.

 If you are unsure of the medication dispensed to you, you are free to enquire further.
 Apart from that, there are also many public hospitals and clinics where charges are lower and more affordable.
-You can also walk into any pharmacy and enquire about a certain medication if required.
+You can also walk into any pharmacy and enquire about a certain medication i

 Food and water precautions